sleede/fab-manager/doc/environment.md

 Machine and space availabilities are divided in multiple slots of the duration set by this variable.
 Default value is 60 minutes (1 hour).

-⚠ You should not change this value during the application lifecycle!
+⚠ Changing this value during the application life may cause serious issues.
+Please ensure there's no machine/space availabilities opened to reservation or already reserved **in the future** when you change this value.
 <a name="DEFAULT_MAIL_FROM"></a>

     DEFAULT_MAIL_FROM